Mvrjustid/mvrjustid.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
-    _The proposed HAR-PBD architecture.
-By default, using the same data input, the HAR module is pre-trained with activity labels and frozen during training of the PBD module with behavior labels._
+    <em>The proposed HAR-PBD architecture.
+By default, using the same data input, the HAR module is pre-trained with activity labels and frozen during training of the PBD module with behavior labels.</em>
 </div>
 <br/>
 Please refer to the [publication](https://wangchongyang.ai/publications/){:target="\_blank"} page for details of the research and our achievements so far.